 - 1.4 You must observe the rules of conduct contained in this Code.
 It is your personal responsibility to comply with these and review regularly, and at least annually, your personal circumstances with this in mind, particularly when your circumstances change.
-You must not at any time advocate or encourage any action contrary to the Code of Conduct. - 1.5 The Code has been developed in line with the key principles listed in Section 2 of the Ethical Standards in Public Life Act 2000 and provides additional information on how the principles should be interpreted and applied in practice.
+You must not at any time advocate or encourage any action contrary to the Code of Conduct. - 1.5 The Code has been developed in line with the key principles listed in Section 2 and provides additional information on how the principles should be interpreted and applied in practice.
 No Code can provide for all circumstances and if you are uncertain about how the rules apply, you should seek advice initially from the Secretariat.
 The Secretariat may refer the matter to the Chair.
 You may also choose to consult your own legal advisers and, on detailed financial and commercial matters, seek advice from other relevant professionals.